lucgiffon/pycle/README.md

 # The pycle toolbox
-Pycle stands for PYthon Compressive LEarning; it is a toolbox of methods to perform compressive learning (also known as sketched learning), where the training set is not used directly but first heavily compressed; this allows to learn from large-scale datasets with drastically reduced computational resources.
+Pycle stands for PYthon Compressive LEarning; it is a toolbox of methods to perform compressive learning (also known as sketched learning), where the training set is not used directly but first heavily compressed.
+This learning paradigm allows:

-Pycle is now stable (version `1.2`), but *still under development*, so don't hesitate to report bugs or other difficulties encountered with the toolbox.
+- to learn from (very) large-scale datasets with drastically reduced computational resources;
+- to learn on an untrusted machine without disclosing confidential data.

+## Installation instruction

+To work with this repository, you must:

+- create a clean python environment;
+- install torch by following [these instructions](https://pytorch.org/get-started/locally/) according to your local configuration;
+- clone this repository;
+- go to the root folder and type:

+    pip install -r requirements.txt

 ## Contents of this repo:
 For documentation: